Z-Unlocked/Unlocked_Challenge_1/README.md

-# challenge1
+# Z by HP Unlocked Challenge 1
-HP&amp;Unlocked Challenge 1 - Data Visualization - Special thanks to Andrada Olteanu for helping design this tutorial!
+Unlocked Challenge 1 - Data Visualization - Special thanks to Andrada Olteanu for helping design this tutorial!

+## The Task
+The challenge is to analyze the ecological data that is included in the repo.
+Can you create something that is visually appealing and meaningful?
+We would love to see you tell your own story from the data here.
+Be sure to also share it on your favorite social platforms with #ZUnlocked

 ## The Data